Belaire Counseling Services

 • Consultation with teachers, doctors, or other relevant third parties

-Why people seek counseling?
+Why Do people seek counseling?

 • Are not coping well